Singer Sewing Machine Advertisement

 For many immigrants on the Lower East Side, affordable sewing machines presented an opportunity to earn a better living.
 By the turn of the century, more than half of the workers on the Lower East Side worked in the garment industry.
 By 1910, 70% of the nation’s women’s clothing and 40% of the men’s was produced in New York City.
 Many immigrants set up garment shops inside their tenement apartments and a Singer Sewing Machine was an invaluable investment.
 Although hand stitching was still demanded for certain kinds of detail work, it was impossible to compete with the speed of a sewing machine for less painstaking work.
 An experienced seamstress could easily sew 40 stitches per minute by hand, but at 900 stitches per minute, a skilled sewing machine operator was capable of working nearly 23 times faster.

-This metal sign advertised the sewing machine to Jewish clientele in Yiddish.
+This metal sign advertised the sewing machine to Jewish clientele using both Yiddish and Hebrew.
 The red square-like shape is the Yiddish letter samech and makes the “s” sound.
 Notice the same letter on the bottom of the sign where the name “Singer” is written in Yiddish characters.
-The top of the sign reads mechonos tefira, Yiddish for sewing machines.
+The top of the sign, which says “sewing machines” is written in Hebrew – mechonos tefira.
+(Sewing machines in Yiddish is ney mashinen.)

 - Why did the garment industry attract immigrant workers?